fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 <img src="pics/Overlay1.PNG" />

-Next, I was unsure of what the public census data was to be used for and so I imported it as a raster layer in QGIS and compared it with the Cape Analytics data.
+Next, I was unsure of what the public census data was to be used for, so I imported it as a raster layer in QGIS and compared it with the Cape Analytics data.
 From the images below, I inferred that the Cape Analytics data was simply a subset of this census data which was converted to a shapefile.
 Therefore, I did not include the public census data in my database, instead choosing to limit the scope of parcel density to the following states: TN, KY, VA, NC, GA, AL, MS, AR, MO, IL.

 <img src="pics/Parcels1.PNG" width="425"/> <img src="pics/Parcels2.PNG" width="425"/>